trinne/reagent-ds/README.md

 # Reagent Design System

-Reagent Design System is a library for creating visual Styleguid / Storybook presentation of Reagent components.
+Reagent Design System is a library for creating visual Styleguide / Storybook presentation of Reagent components.
 This library aims to ease the pain for developing front-end component system together with designers.

 ### Development mode